gmanvel/rag-fast-flow/README.md

 4. **Click "🗑️ Clear"** to reset and ask another question

-### Repopulating the Database

-If you need to repopulate Qdrant (e.g., after updates to the source data):
-1. The app currently recreates the collection each time you click "Populate Qdrant"
-2. Any existing data will be replaced
-3. The process takes 2-5 minutes to complete

 ## Configuration

 The application can be configured via environment variables in [docker-compose.yml](docker-compose.yml):